Mizuto12/app-dev/README.md

 **Scott Pilgrim vs. the World** is a 2010 action-comedy film directed by *Edgar Wright* and based on the *Scott Pilgrim* graphic novels by *Bryan Lee O’Malley*.
 It blends **comic book visuals**, **video game aesthetics**, and **romantic comedy** into one unique experience.

-> *“You once were a ve-gone, but now you will be gone.”* — Scott Pilgrim Todd
+> *“You once were a ve-gone, but now you will be gone.”* — Scott Pilgrim

 ## 🌟 Main Cast
 | Actor | Character | Description |